Mayreeobi/2023-Data-Science-Salary-Analysis/README.md

 -	What year has the highest influx of entry level professionals?
 -	Does the size of the company impact the salaries?

 ## Skills Demonstrated:
 1. SQL
 2. Microsoft PowerBI for visualization

 ## Data Sourcing:
-The dataset was obtained from kaggle.com https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023.
+The dataset was sourced from kaggle.com https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023.

 ## Data Transformation:
+The dataset underwent meticulous data transformation using SQL.
+This involved cleaning, correcting data types, and ensuring consistency in categorical variables such as experience level, employment type, and remote work ratio.
+These transformations laid the foundation for accurate analysis and visualization of data science salaries.

 The dataset contains 11 columns and 3755 rows.
 The followings were carried out:
 1. Renamed the dataset;
 2. Checked for duplicates, missing values and blank cells;